drmayao/academic-kickstart/content/publication/CDC 22/index.md

 ---
-title: "Socially Compatible Control Design of Automated Vehicle in Mixed Traffic"
+title: "Trust-Aware Control of Automated Vehicles in Car-Following Interactions with Human Drivers"
 authors:
 - Mehmet
 - admin